AI-Protocol-Official/Documentation/README.md

 ## Hives
 A Hive is an on-chain abstraction, allowing
-* DPTs to have decentralized access to AI models, storage, GPUs and other resources;
+* DPTs to have decentralized access to AI models, storage, GPUs and other resources.
-* resource providers to utilize their resources more effectively and transparently;
+* Resource providers to utilize their resources more effectively and transparently.
 * Hive owners build economies around the Hives, and attract participants of the various kind.

 This is achieved by enabling trustless coordination between various on-chain and off-chain components of the